Nikodemsky/blank-wptheme/README.md

 ### functions.php: Removal of some native image sizes
 Space optimization, those are not really commonly used.

-### functions.php Optional change image process engine
-From my personal tests - GD works way faster, than the default one.
-It saves a lot of time.

 ### functions.php: optional, custom, cached checks for post existence
 Custom functionality - check for posts existence from various types - cache included, before actually go through each loops.